 Our International Student Services (ISS) Office is here to help you apply for your visa as well as help you to prepare for your studies at Lesley and to acclimate to campus once your arrive.

 Once you're accepted into your program, our ISS team will contact you with guidance on how to apply for an F-1 student visa, in five easy steps:

-Step 1: Complete our Immigration and Financial Declaration Form
+Step 1: Complete an Immigration and Financial Declaration Form

-Provide proof that you have the funds to pay tuition, fees, and living expenses for one year of your education, or for the entire low-residency program.
+The Immigration and Financial Declaration Form (PDF) asks proof that you have the funds to pay tuition, fees, and living expenses for one year of your education, or for period of residency or exchange program.
 We’ll send you an Estimate of Expenses so you can complete the application.

-Email the form to Lesley’s International Student Services at email@example.com with the necessary documentation.
+Email the form to us at firstname.lastname@example.org with the necessary documentation.
 We’ll use this information to create your I-20.
 This takes about one week.
 We’ll email you shipping instructions and then send your I-20 to you.
 Review it and let us know if there are errors.
 When you are sure it's correct, sign and date the bottom of the first page.

 Step 2: Pay the $200 I-901 SEVIS fee

 The Student Exchange and Visitor Information System (SEVIS) is the database where your I-20 is created.
 You must pay the SEVIS I-901 fee when a new SEVIS record is created for you.
 Pay the fee online at least 3 days before your visa interview.
 Print out a copy of your receipt.

 Step 3: Schedule an F-1 Student Visa appointment